Root Beer Popsicles

 Looking for some more cool summer treats?
-These root beer popsicles are a blast!
-I’m always on the look-out for budget friendly summer snacks that the kiddos will enjoy
+These root beer popsicles are affordable, blast to make and the perfect popsicle texture.
+I’m always on the look-out for budget friendly summer snacks that the kiddos will enjoy and this is sure to be a household hit!
+Add this to your meal planner for the week.

-Cold treats are out favorite things to make on hot summer days.
-Rotate the days with root beer float popsicles, mixed berry popsicles, fudgesicles, and homemade slushies!
+Cool treats are our favorite thing to make on hot summer days.
+Rotate the days with root beer float popsicles, root beer floats, mixed berry popsicles, fudgesicles, and homemade slushies!
 Your summer will be full of tasty treats that help you enjoy all of the fun that these months have to offer!

 - It only takes 10 minutes to prep a batch of 6 popsicles.
 Less time spent in the kitchen, more time spent enjoying that summer sun!

 - There is virtually no clean-up after making these popsicles.
-Clean the ice cream scoop and then pop the molds into the dishwasher after you take the popsicles out.
+Clean the ice cream scoop and then pop the ice pop molds into the dishwasher after you take the popsicles out.
 That’s it!

 Ingredients for Root Beer Float Popsicles

-- Root beer – A&W and Barq’s root beer are two of my favorite choices.
+- Root beer – If I had to choose my favorite brand of root beer, A&W and Barq’s would be tied.
 But you can use any kind that you want!
-If you don’t like root beer, feel free to use a different
+If you don’t like root beer, feel free to use a different type of soda.
+I haven’t tried sugar-free root beer so let me know how that goes if you do.

-- Ice cream – Classic vanilla ice cream is the best choice to use for root beer float popsicles.
-You can also make your own ice cream and use that!
+- Ice cream – Classic vanilla ice cream is our household favorite to use for root beer float popsicles but you can choose any flavor you like.
+You can also make your own ice cream!

 Helpful Tools